Evaluation of probabilistic photometric redshift estimation approaches for The Rubin Observatory Legacy Survey of Space and Time (LSST): Data

 \subsubsection{Training and test set division}

-Following the findings of \citet{Bernstein:10}, \citet{Newman:2015}, and \citet{Masters:2015} that only $\sim\!10^{4}$ spectra are necessary to calibrate \pz s to Stage IV requirements, we aimed to set aside a randomly selected training set of $3-5\times 10^{4}$ galaxies, $\sim 10$ per cent of the full sample.
+Following the findings of \citet{Bernstein:10}, \citet{Newman:2015}, and \citet{Masters:2015} that\boldblue{, in the idealized case of representative training data,} only $\sim\!10^{4}$ spectra are necessary to calibrate \pz s to Stage IV requirements, we aimed to set aside a randomly selected training set of $3-5\times 10^{4}$ galaxies, $\sim 10$ per cent of the full sample.
 After all cuts described above, we designated the \textit{DC1 training set} of $44\,404$ galaxies for which observed photometry, true SEDs, and true redshifts would be provided to all codes and the blinded \textit{DC1 test set} of $399\,356$ galaxies for which photometry alone would be provided to all codes and \pzpdf s would be requested.
 The exact form of \lsst\ photometric filter transmission curves were also considered public information that could be used by any code.